aistabci/abci-docs/en/docs/abci-singularity-endpoint.md

 ### Pulling container image

-The container image uploaded to the Container Library can be downloaded as follows:.
+The container image uploaded to the Container Library can be downloaded as follows:

 ```
 [username@es1 ~]$ singularity pull library://username/abci-lib/ubuntu:latest